petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-widgets/styling-widgets/creating-a-widget-template.md

 You can only call GET endpoints with the `restClient` object.
 ```

-For example, you can use `restClient` to retrieve a site's blog postings and then print out their headlines with the following template:
+For example, you can use `restClient` to retrieve a site's blog postings and then print out their headlines with the following FreeMarker script:

 ```
 <#assign